learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 Since the calculated d value (0.183) is greater than the critical value (0.175), hence we reject the null hypothesis and conclude that there is a difference among students of different modules in their intention of joining the advanced ML course.

-### Two-Sample KS Test
+### Two-Sample K-S Test

-The two-sample KS test checks if two **independent** samples have been drawn from the same population, or, equivalently, from two identical populations (X = Y).
+The two-sample K-S test checks if two **independent** samples have been drawn from the same population, or, equivalently, from two identical populations (X = Y).

 As with the one-sample test, it is moderately sensitive to all parameters of the distribution.
 The one-tailed version of this test has a specific purpose i.e .to test whether values of one population are larger than values of another population.
-Similar to 1-sample test, cumulative distributions are compared, but here two sample distributions are compared instead of a sample distribution and a theoretical distribution as we saw above.
+Similar to one-sample test, cumulative distributions are compared, but here two sample distributions are compared instead of a sample distribution and a theoretical distribution as we saw above.
 For the two-tailed version of the test, the test statistic (d) is the largest absolute deviation between the two observed cumulative step functions, irrespective of the direction of the difference.

 > The null hypothesis states for this test that there is no difference between the two distributions.
 The d-statistic is calculated in the same manner as we saw above.